Lead at Home

 To apply for the grant, call Ramsey County 651-266-1199, or email [email protected].

-How to clean up sources of lead in your home
+How to clean up sources of lead in your home, all available in PDF format

 - Cleaning up lead dust in your home